jg2012/jg764609/README.md

 My name is Jose Guzman and my pronouns are He/Him/His.

-I am currently attending a Backend Software Development Bootcamp through Promineo Tech.
+I recently graduated from a Backend Software Development and Data Engineering Bootcamp through Promineo Tech.
 I have 10+ years of experience in I.T., working in various Helpdesk and Desktop support roles in higher education and tech.
-I decided to expand my skill set by starting the BackEnd Bootcamp this summer.
-I am currently working on learning Java.
-I'm excited to learn and grow from this experience.
+I decided to expand my skillset with my BackEnd Bootcamp this and Data Engineering bootcamps.

 #### :globe_with_meridians: Find me on LinkedIn
 <a href="https://www.linkedin.com/in/jose-guzman-jr/"> LinkedIn </a>